parimalp/compute_acceleration_using_Vitis/README.md

 Instead of just consuming the data raw off of the bus, we’re buffering the data internally a bit using the FPGA block RAM (which is fundamentally an extremely fast SRAM) and then performing the computation.
 As a result we can absorb a little time between successive bursts, and we’ll use that to our advantage.

-we can start processing the data as it arrives instead of waiting for it to completely transfer, processing it, and then transferring it back.
+We can start processing the data as it arrives instead of waiting for it to completely transfer, processing it, and then transferring it back.

 ![](images/06/01.png)